Ian Morrison (RNZAF officer): Later life

 In 1967, Morrison was appointed deputy chief scout and national president of the Scout Association of New Zealand.
 In 1977, he was awarded New Zealand scouting's highest honour, the Silver Tui.
 Also in 1977, he received the Queen Elizabeth II Silver Jubilee Medal.

 Morrison died on 5 September 1997.
 He was cremated and his ashes were interred at North Shore Memorial Park.
-He was the father of broadcaster Judy Bailey.
+The father of broadcaster Judy Bailey, a street in the Hobsonville Point community, in Auckland, is named for him.